Sam Perkins: Professional career

 Chosen by the Dallas Mavericks as the fourth overall pick in the 1984 NBA draft, Perkins went on to play as a power forward and center in the NBA from 1984 to 2001.
 He was named to the NBA All-Rookie First Team in 1985.
-Perkins played for the Dallas Mavericks, Los Angeles Lakers, Seattle SuperSonics, and Indiana Pacers, respectively.
+Perkins played for the Dallas Mavericks, Los Angeles Lakers, Seattle SuperSonics, and Indiana Pacers.
 He scored a career-high 45 points on April 12, 1990.
 Perkins tied an NBA record on January 15, 1997, by making eight three-pointers without a miss.
 He appeared in three NBA Finals: The 1991 NBA Finals (with the Lakers), the 1996 NBA Finals (with the SuperSonics), and the 2000 NBA Finals (with the Pacers).
+All 3 Finals were coincidentally lost against the same head coach in Phil Jackson.
 In game one of the 1991 NBA Finals, Perkins made a game-winning three-point shot to defeat the Chicago Bulls.
 He was known by the nicknames "Sleepy Sam", "Big Smooth", and "The Big Easy".